sasmit206/CodeCast/README.md

 # CodeCast

+Ever watched a person code for hours and then struggle to write code in the IDE post the tutorial?
+CodeCast solves this -- Tutorial Hell.

 CodeCast is an AI-powered learning platform that transforms any programming tutorial on YouTube into an interactive learning experience.
 Instead of passively watching long videos, users can paste a YouTube URL and instantly receive AI-generated multiple-choice questions, coding exercises, and a secure online code editor to test their understanding.

 The platform bridges the gap between content consumption and active learning, enabling users to reinforce concepts immediately after watching a tutorial.